kooinam/fab.io/README.md

 ```sh
 $ go get -u github.com/kooinam/fabio
 ```
 7. Create an empty directory `controllers` to hold our controllers.
 An controller is reponsible for handling any request and producing the appropriate output.
-Every controller should implement two functions `AddBeforeActions` and `AddActions`.
+Every controller should implement two functions `RegisterBeforeHooks` and `RegisterActions`.
 ```sh
 $ mkdir controllers
 ```